-We’ve rounded up 40 of the best but easy family dinner ideas from the Instant Pot to 30 minutes or less meals we’ve got you covered.
+We’ve rounded up 40 of the best easy family dinner ideas from the Instant Pot to 30 minutes or less meals, we’ve got you covered.

 Weeknights are busy for families.
 Juggling jobs, school, extracurricular activities, errands, and other commitments.
 While dinner should be a time for families to relax and connect, it’s sometimes one more stressful element of the day.
 We often throw in the towel and zip through the drive through or call in for take-out so we can just get everyone fed.

-Scroll Down for Easy Family Dinner Recipes ⬇
+Scroll Down for Easy Family Dinner Recipes for Families ⬇

 We’ve put together a list of recipes for meals that can be prepared in the Instant Pot or slow cooker, recipes that are 10 ingredients or less, 30-minute meals, sheet pan meals, and more.
 Some are healthy, some maybe not as much, but we guarantee they are all delicious.
 We’ve even thrown in a few that make large portions so you can save some for a heat-and-eat meal later, and as many as possible that won’t come with an excessive grocery bill.

-Enjoy your family dinners again with these weeknight dinner ideas.
+Enjoy your family meals again with these weeknight dinner ideas.
 You might find your new favorite recipe, or even one that the kids can throw together themselves (score!).

 Weeknight Dinner Tips